oiax/tgweb/README.md

 ## Dynamic Elements

-This section explains how to introduce dynamic elements such as modals and carousels to your website.
+Here we'll show you how to introduce dynamic elements like modals and carousels to your website.

 ### Modal